rubensworks/PhD-Thesis/content/introduction.md

 as shared knowledge allows larger groups of people to share goals and accomplish tasks that would have otherwise been impossible.
-Due to our *technological* progress, the *bandwidth* of these methods for sharing knowledge is always increasing, which is continuously increasing the rate of human and technological progress.
+Due to our *technological* progress, the *bandwidth* of these methods for sharing knowledge is always growing broader, which is continuously increasing the rate of human and technological progress.

 Throughout the last centuries, we saw three major revolutions in bandwidth.
 First, the invention of the printing press in the 15th century drastically increased rate at which books could be duplicated.
-Secondly, there was the invention of radio and television in the 20th century, As audio and video are cognitively less demanding than reading, this lowered the barrier for spreading knowledge even further.
+Secondly, there was the invention of radio and television in the 20th century.
+As audio and video are cognitively less demanding than reading, this lowered the barrier for spreading knowledge even further.
 Third, we had the development of the internet near the end of the 20th century,